sjp38/altmail/README.md

 altmail
 =======

-Find alternative mail address for a user or members of a mailing list group.
+Find alternative mail address(es) for a user or members of a mailing list group.

 Usage